AbdullahYahya1/S412117701/README.md

 # Personal Website Project

 ## Project Overview
 This PHP/JavaScript project is aimed at creating an aesthetically pleasing personal website.
-The architecture follows the MVC (Model-View-Controller) pattern for better organization and scalability.
+The architecture follows the MVC (Model-View-Controller) pattern for better organization and scalability, the thing that I like about is it alos usable for any kind of scren size .

 ## Project Goals and Reflection
 ### Why this project?